chainguard-dev/edu/content/chainguard/chainguard-images/reference/newrelic-fluent-bit-output/image_specs.md

 images: []
 menu:
   docs:
-    parent: "newrelic-fluent-bit-output"
+    parent: "Newrelic-fluent-bit-output"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **newrelic-fluent-bit-output** Image.
+This page shows detailed information about all available variants of the Chainguard **Newrelic-fluent-bit-output** Image.

 ## Variants Compared
 The **newrelic-fluent-bit-output** Chainguard Image currently has 2 public variants: